We have information you must know before you buy the C70.

-The Convenience Package ($1,595) bundles the Blind Spot Information System (with cameras near the outside mirrors to detect vehicles where the driver might not see them), keyless drive, Interior Air Quality System (IAQS), power retractable mirrors, and rear park assist.
-The Premium Package ($1,495) combines leather seating with auto-dimming rearview mirror, compass, and HomeLink; Premium Package buyers may add Sovereign Hide leather ($995) in a choice of three colors.
+The Convenience Package ($895) includes keyless drive, the Interior Air Quality System (IAQS), and rear park assist.
+The Premium Package ($1,570) combines leather seating with auto-dimming rearview mirror, compass, and HomeLink; Premium Package buyers may add Sovereign Hide leather ($995) in a choice of three colors.
 The Climate Package ($675) comprises heated front seats, headlamp washers and rain-sensing wipers.
 The Dynaudio sound system ($1,550) features 12 speakers and five main amplifiers, plus two separate subwoofer/amplifiers blasting 910 total watts via Dolby ProLogic II Surround Sound.
-Stand-alone options include bi-xenon high-intensity discharge (HID) headlamps with washers ($700), DVD navigation ($2,120), Sirius Satellite Radio ($295), silver metallic paint ($475), and pearlescent white paint ($625).
+Stand-alone options include bi-xenon high-intensity discharge (HID) headlamps with washers ($700), DVD navigation ($2,205), Sirius Satellite Radio ($395), metallic paint ($525), and Vanilla Pearl Metallic paint ($675).

-Safety features include electronic stability control with traction control, and anti-lock brakes (ABS) with brake force distribution (EBD).
-In addition to the required front airbags, there are side airbags in front, and air curtains which activate upwards from the doors, even with the windows rolled down.
-The Rollover Protection System (a pop-up roll bar), is activated by a pyrotechnic charge, which will smash the roll bars through the glass when the roof is on.
-New for 2008 is Automatic Hazard Warning: Should any of the C70's airbags be deployed, the hazard lights automatically activate to attract the attention of other motorists.
-A standard tire-pressure monitor has also been added for 2008.
+Safety features include electronic stability control with traction control, and anti-lock brakes (ABS) with Electronic Brake Assistance (EBA).
+In addition to front airbags, there are side airbags in front, and air curtains which activate upwards from the doors, even with the windows rolled down.
+The Rollover Protection System activates a pop-up roll bar in a roll-over situation.

 Because of the C70's strong wedge profile, the roof lands on the rear deck at a point higher than it takes off from the hood.
 A soft ridge at the beltline sweeps all the way from headlight to taillight, accentuating the wedge, which is conspicuous but not bulky.
-In short, the C70 was not given a fat butt in order to fit the convertible steel roof under its skirt.
+In short, the C70 was not given a bulbous rear end in order to fit the convertible steel roof under its cover.
 The trunk lid is aluminum for reduced weight.

 As the roof retracts, it first elevates, and then slides back and stacks itself in its three sections before quietly submerging into the rear deck.
-Presto: with one button on the console, it's gone in 30 seconds.
-Up or down, it takes the same time, and the same index finger.
+Presto: With one button on the console, it's gone in 30 seconds.
+Up or down, it takes the same time.

 The front seats slide forward with the touch of a button to ease the boarding of passengers into the two rear seats.
 There are a number of storage compartments in the cabin, some of which are lockable, useful when the car is parked with the roof down.
 Other compartments can be locked with a separate key, when leaving the car with a parking attendant, for example.